PrathmeshAdsod/Emailer/SETUP.md

-# Nylas Use Case Samples

-**⚠️ Warning: This repo is not meant for use in production and stability is not fully guaranteed.**

-Explore working front-end and back-end sample code in our sample Nylas integrations.

-The sample applications redirect to Nylas' hosted authentication page.
-Once a user authenticates, it allows them to interact with Nylas' APIs from a web client.

 ## ⚡️ App Set up

 View the `README.md` files in the `backend` and `frontend` directories for instructions on how to set up the server and client.
 These README files include set up instructions for each language.